Norway at the Olympics

-Norway first participated at the Summer Olympics in 1900, and has sent athletes to compete in every Games since then, except for the 1980 Summer Olympics in Moscow when they participated in the American-led boycott and, as previously thought, the 1904 Games in St. Louis, United States.
+Norway first participated at the Summer Olympic Games in 1900, and has sent athletes to compete in every Summer Games since then, except for the 1980 Summer Olympics in Moscow when they participated in the American-led boycott and, as previously thought, the 1904 Games in St. Louis, United States.
 However, at the beginning of the 21st century, it was discovered that wrestlers Charles Ericksen and Bernhoff Hansen, who were Norwegian expatriates in America whose medals at the 1904 Summer Olympics were previously attributed to United States, still held Norwegian citizenship at the time of the games.
 They won the gold medals in the wrestling welterweight and heavyweight events respectively.

-Norwegian athletes have won a total of 160 medals at the Summer Olympics, with sailing and shooting as the top medal-producing sports.
-At the Winter Olympic Games, Norway has won 405 total medals including 148 gold medals, both considerably more than any other nation in Winter Olympic history.
+Norwegian athletes have won a total of 169 medals at the Summer Olympics, with sailing and shooting as the top medal-producing sports.
+At the Winter Olympic Games, Norway has won 447 total medals including 166 gold medals, both considerably more than any other nation in Winter Olympic history.
 More than half of these medals have come from cross-country skiing and speed skating (it used to be half the disciplines).
 Norway is one of only three nations (along with Austria and Liechtenstein) to have won more medals at the Winter Games than at the Summer Games.

 The National Olympic Committee for Norway was created and recognized in 1900.

-1904 Summer Olympics
+Disputed medals at the 1904 Summer Olympics

 The International Olympic Committee originally considered Norwegian-American wrestlers Charles Ericksen and Bernhoff Hansen to have competed for the United States (both were Norwegian immigrants to the US); each won a gold medal.
 In 2012, Norwegian historians however found documentation showing that Ericksen did not receive American citizenship until March 22, 1905, and that Hansen, who was registered as an "alien" (foreigner) as late as 1925, probably never received American citizenship.
 The historians have therefore petitioned to have the athletes registered as Norwegians.
 In May 2013, it was reported that the Norwegian Olympic Committee had filed a formal application for changing the nationality of the wrestlers in IOC's medal database.
 In July 2021, the IOC modified data in the official database, recognizing Ericksen and Hansen as having competed for Norway.

+Since 2024, the IOC has considered the National Olympic Committee (NOC) affiliation of the club or team for which an athlete competed to be the decisive factor for the first three Olympic Games (1896–1904), attributing participation and medals accordingly.
+In the case of Ericksen and Hansen, both medals are attributed to the United States, as both competed for the American club Brooklyn Norwegier Turnverein.